 Success in trading is not a game of luck but requires years of experience.
-We have compiled a list of great tips from the top 10 investors and billionaire masterminds from around the world.
+Here’s a list of tips from 10 trading masterminds from around the world.

 1. Jesse Livermore